Submissions

 5. Number of other graphics (if applicable).

-7. If a systemic literature review, ONE combined reference list with items included in the review identified by an asterisk (*) with a note or footnote describing this point.
+8. If the MS is a systematic literature review, there is ONE combined reference list with items included in the review identified by an asterisk (*) with a note or footnote describing this point.

-8. Confirmation that the MS has been fully anonymized, including removing all author information from the front page of the manuscript, all information embedded in the file properties, and all tracked changes removed.
-Please also inform the Editor if there are additional considerations regarding anonymization within the text or citations.
+9. Confirm that the MS has been fully anonymized.
+Remove all author information from the front page of the manuscript, the names of authors embedded in the Properties menu, and any track changes in the document.
+If there are additional considerations regarding anonymization within the text or citations, please contact the Lead Editor.

-Submissions that do not include this information above will be desk rejected.
+Submissions that do not include this information or follow the submission guidelines in the checklist will be desk rejected.

 To maximize your article's discoverability and search results through search engine optimization (SEO), consider the following: